FusionAuth/fusionauth-site/site/learn/expert-advice/ciam/developers-guide-to-gdpr.md

 ---
 layout: advice
-title: "Developer's Guide to GDPR"
+title: Developer's Guide to GDPR
-description: ""
+description: A complete guide for developers to ensure their applications are GDPR compliant.
 author: Brian Pontarelli
 header_dark: true
-image: advice/pros-and-cons-of-jwts-article.png
+image: advice/developers-guide-to-gdpr-article.png
 category: CIAM
 ---

 ## The who, what, when, where, and why of the GDPR for developers

 The General Data Protection Regulation (GDPR) was adopted by the European Parliament in 2016 and is designed to address consumers' concerns about the collection and use of their personal data.
-It is a binding regulation for all members of the European Union (EU) and replaces the 1995 Data Protection Directive1.
+It is a binding regulation for all members of the European Union (EU) and replaces the 1995 Data Protection Directive.
 More complete than the previous directive, the GDPR unifies the complex web of data protection regulations throughout the EU and introduces severe penalties for companies fail to comply.

 For developers, the GDPR provides a framework of requirements that will impact the business processes and architectural roadmaps for any application.
 In short, it codifies a set of "user's digital rights" and will have a dramatic impact how applications collect, store and utilize information they obtain about their audience.
 In the following pages we will outline the basic tenets of the GDPR and clarify how they will impact a developer's role in application development.